Click the " Select Language" button below.

 Frequently Asked Questions

-Why is the district considering the utilization of Blanton Elementary School?
+Why is the district closing Blanton Elementary School?

 - Learning Environments & Infrastructure: The infrastructure of Blanton Elementary is now 69 years old.
 While the campus has had partial renovations over the years, the Facility Condition Index indicates that the building's age makes it increasingly difficult to maintain the high-quality, modern learning environment our students deserve.